This post may contain affiliate links. Please read my affiliate policy.

 • If using frozen watermelon, thaw ahead of time or add 1/2 cup liquid to help it blend well.

-• To lower the natural sugar, swap the cherries out for blueberries or raspberries, or add in a plant based protein powder to help your body process the natural sugar.
+• To lower the natural sugar, swap the cherries out for blueberries or raspberries, or add in homemade protein powder to help your body process the natural sugar.

 Nutrition